DanielMFernandes/CCNA_Course_Notes/Course_Notes/Virtualizations_and_Cloud_Part1.md

 ![image](https://github.com/psaumur/CCNA/assets/106411237/365cde17-88c6-4149-91f2-d67c79590aec)

-- Before VIRTUALIZATION, there was a one-to-one relationship between a PHYSICAL SERVER and OPERATION SYSTEM
+- Before VIRTUALIZATION, there was a one-to-one relationship between a PHYSICAL server and OPERATION SYSTEM
-- In that OPERATING SYSTEM, apps providing SERVICES (such as a WEB SERVER, EMAIL SERVER, etc) would run
+- In that OPERATING SYSTEM, apps providing services (such as a WEB server, EMAIL server, etc) would run
-- One PHYSICAL SERVER would be used for the WEB SERVER, one for the EMAIL SERVER, one for the DATABASE SERVER, etc.
+- One PHYSICAL server would be used for the WEB server, one for the EMAIL server, one for the DATABASE server, etc.
 - This is inefficient for multiple reasons:
-    - Each PHYSICAL SERVER is expensive and takes up space, power, etc.
+    - Each PHYSICAL server is expensive and takes up space, power, etc.
-    - The RESOURCES on each PHYSICAL SERVER (CPU, RAM, STORAGE, NIC) are typically under-utilized
+    - The RESOURCES on each PHYSICAL server (CPU, RAM, STORAGE, NIC) are typically under-utilized

 ---